ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 # Association & interaction of variables

+Association between two variables means the values of one variable relate in some way to the values of the other, and is measured by correlation (coefficient).

 Whether two variables are associated has nothing to do with whether they interact in their impact on a third variable.
 Interaction between two variables means the effect of one of the variables on a third variable differs at different values of the other.
 If two variables interact, they may or may not be associated.

-Association between two variables means the values of one variable relate in some way to the values of the other, and is measured by correlation (coefficient).
+Interaction terms enable examining whether the relationship between the target and an independent variable changes depending on another independent variable.
+Scale changes of the variables affect the intercept (beta_0) and not the slopes/gradients (beta_1, beta_2, etc.) only if there’s no multiplicative term indicating interaction.
+An interaction term is effectively a multiplication of two (or more) variables that have a joint effect on the target.

 # Linearity

 A regression model also qualifies as a linear model when the independent variable is polynomial (quadratic, cubic, quartic, etc.), in nature.
+Linearity lies with the beta coefficients.

 <img width="175" height="164" alt="1" src="https://github.com/user-attachments/assets/5b4efd05-0ed5-4202-98e1-5ccc10cab79e" />

-Linearity lie with the beta coefficients, it happens when the equation is additive and the effects of each component can be easily separated.
+Linearity happens when the equation is additive and the effects of each component can be easily separated.
 A non-linear relationship between X and Y (response) might thus exist while preserving the linear model.

 <img width="353" height="164" alt="2" src="https://github.com/user-attachments/assets/e0219a33-9d8c-4f74-8aaf-917aa8344d57" />